 Letter to United Methodist Church – from the President and Vice President of the Methodist Church UK

-US hymnwriter and sacred music composer Amanda Udis-Kessler wrote the following text just after the 2020 election and has re-shared it following the violence at the US Capitol on January 6, 2021.
+Amanda Udis-Kessler (Colorado Springs) words, on the prompting of John Churcher (United Kingdom), have now been recorded by Canadian, Reba Sigler, who is also an opera singer.
+The wonders of internet communication!
+The recording can be found here - Reba Sigler sings Amanda Udis-Kessler's Rebuilding starts with weeping.
+US hymnwriter and sacred music composer Amanda Udis-Kessler wrote the text just after the 2020 US Presidential Election and has re-shared it following the violence at the US Capitol on January 6, 2021.
 I have asked and been granted permission to reproduce it here.
 It is pertinent in the US context but also in the UK and Europe through pandemic and Brexit.
 Do visit her site - link below.

 Rebuilding starts with weeping, with tears that fall like rain, With full and honest grieving for years of loss and pain, For suffering and sorrow that never had to be.
 Rebuilding starts with weeping for all who are not free.
 Rebuilding starts with praying, with hopes allowed a voice, With visions for our country, with reason to rejoice.
 We offer up our spirits, our hearts and minds and hands.
 Rebuilding starts with praying for strength to heal our land.
 Rebuilding starts with loving, with care for every soul, With yearning in compassion that all may yet be whole, That enemy and neighbor may know a better day.
 Rebuilding starts with loving, for love will show the way It is most often sung to the Bach Passion Chorale.